 For one of my elective classes, I ran into an issue where I could not get a copy of materials in an accessible format because the professor had no idea how to create them.
-I am very good at self advocating for myself, not to mention very good at creating accessible materials, so I sat down with them and asked what barriers they were facing with enlarging my assignments.
-I ended up getting original copies of the assignments that I could enlarge myself, and requested that I not receive the late penalty for turning in assignments, since I had not been able to access the assignments until that point.
+I feel very comfortable advocating for myself and can help with troubleshooting document accessibility, so I sat down with them and asked what barriers they were facing with enlarging my assignments.
+I requested original copies of the assignments that I could enlarge myself, and also asked that I not receive the late penalty for turning in assignments, since I had not been able to access the assignments until that point.
 My request was granted, and I would do two assignments per week (one old assignment, and the week’s assignment) until I got caught up.

 Missing one assignment